-These photos are freely used by the press for editorial review of the Sea Stallion from Glendalough and the Viking Ship Museum in Roskilde.
+Photos on the underlying pages may be freely used by the press in connection with editorial coverage of the Viking Ship Museum in Roskilde.

 The Viking Ship Hall, designed by Professor Erik Christian Sørensen, is beautifully located on to Roskilde Fjord.
 The building was built to house the Viking ships found in Roskilde Fjord and was listed in 1997.